 Boulder Crest Retreat

 The Valley VFW Post’s created this signature project to challenge the members of the 12 posts in the Shenandoah Valley to work as a team reaching a younger group of veterans and to support the critical mission of Boulder Crest Retreat.
 Below in Boulder Crest's own words are their mission, vision, and beliefs.
 We are proud to host this ride to raise funds for BCR.
+To date, the ride has proudly donated $52,000 to BCR.

 Why We Exist